microsoft/sql-server-language-extensions/language-extensions/dotnet-core-CSharp/sample/regex/README.md

 If you are using Windows, follow the steps below to create an external language for .NET.

-1. Download the [release](https://github.com/microsoft/sql-server-language-extensions/releases) containing the language extension.
-If you have any changes to the language extension, then follow this [tutorial](../../README.md) to create **dotnet-core-CSharp-lang-extension.zip**.
-This file contains the **nativecsharpextension.dll** and **Microsoft.SqlServer.CSharpExtension.dll**.

-2. Create an external language Dotnet from the .zip file:
+1. Create an external language Dotnet from the .zip that was created in [Download required files](download-required-files):

     ```sql
     CREATE EXTERNAL LANGUAGE Dotnet